 Maybe you lost the key or forgot the combination.
 Maybe the power surged or went out or the electronic lock has a low battery.
 Or, maybe you accidentally broke off the key inside the lock.
 Maybe there are broken bolts or internal components that have become jammed inside the handle.
 Regardless of how it happened, you need help with your safe lockout to get it open so you can access or store your valuables.

-Some methods of getting your safe opened include safe bouncing, overriding the lock, or safe cracking.
+Some methods of getting your safe open include safe bouncing, overriding the lock, or safe cracking.
 If you are able to get the safe open using the safe bouncing method, you probably need a more secure safe.
-The higher grade safes test to make sure the safe is able to resist safe bouncing attempts.
+The higher-grade safes test to make sure the safe is able to resist safe bouncing attempts.
 This method of opening a safe includes striking the top of the safe while turning the handle at the same time, much like bumping a cylinder lock open.

 Safe Lockout Service

 When you have a safe lockout, contact a professional locksmith who will be able to get your safe opened so you once again have access to your valuables that are stored inside or add to them without leaving damage to your safe.
 Call a local locksmith who knows how to help today.